SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 ## Progress Monitoring

 These arguments control the usage of the progressbar.
-In Juno this will use the special Juno progress bar, otherwise it'll use the REPL progress setup.

 * `progress`: Turns on/off the progressbar.
 Default is false.
+* `logger`: Controls what logger is used.
+In Juno this will default to `nothing` and use the special Juno progress bar, otherwise it'll use the REPL progress setup provided by TerminalLoggers.jl.
+A custom logger can be provided to override these settings.
 * `progress_steps`: Numbers of steps between updates of the progress bar.
   Default is 1000.
 * `progress_name`: Controls the name of the progressbar.
 Default is the name